Jon Bernthal: 2015–2021: Stardom as The Punisher

-2022–present: The Bear and other ventures
+2022–present: The Bear, return to Marvel, and Broadway debut

-Bernthal starred as Baltimore Police Department Sergeant Wayne Jenkins in the HBO miniseries We Own This City.
-He also played the title character of the eight episode series American Gigolo as Johnny and his gigolo alter ego "Julian".
-He also starred in the American espionage thriller The Amateur (2025).
+Bernthal starred as Baltimore Police Department Sergeant Wayne Jenkins in the HBO miniseries We Own This City (2022) to critical acclaim.
+Andy Greenwald of The Ringer said Bernthal gave "one of the great TV performances of this century".
+He also played the title character of the eight-episode series American Gigolo (2022) as Johnny and his gigolo alter ego "Julian".

-He played Mikey Berzatto in the Hulu hit series The Bear (2022–present).
+He plays Mikey Berzatto in the Hulu hit series The Bear (2022–2026).
 He won a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his performance as Berzatto in the season two episode, "Fishes".
 He also received nominations for his performances in seasons one and three.
+In May 2026, FX released a surprise special episode, Gary, which appears on Hulu as its own title rather than as part of the catalog of The Bear.
+It stars Ebon Moss-Bachrach and Bernthal in their roles from The Bear.
+Bernthal and Moss-Bachrach also wrote the special.

 On February 18, 2022, Real Ones with Jon Bernthal debuted, a podcast series developed by Bernthal that "gives the microphone to some of the most interesting, authentic people living on the front lines of the big issues of our time.
 From cops to gang members, soldiers and doctors, activists and first responders, you're going to hear from people who aren't pushing any agenda other than honest, open dialogue.
 What transpires is informative, funny, and at times heartbreaking – delivered by people you'll feel an immediate connection to."

+In March 2023, it was confirmed that Bernthal would reprise his role as Frank Castle / The Punisher in the then-upcoming revival television series Daredevil: Born Again for Disney+.
+The show premiered on March 4, 2025, with Bernthal appearing in a few episodes.
+In 2026, Bernthal co-wrote, executive produced, and starred in a Marvel Studios Special Presentation for Disney+ titled The Punisher: One Last Kill (2026).
+It was released on May 12.
+Later that year, he reprised his role of Frank Castle in the film Spider-Man: Brand New Day (2026) opposite Tom Holland in the titular role.

+Bernthal also starred in the American espionage thriller The Amateur (2025) and reprised his role of Braxton in the action thriller The Accountant 2 (2025).
+In January 2026, he starred as Detective Jack Harper opposite Tessa Thompson in the Netflix miniseries His & Hers.

+He made his Broadway debut in the spring of 2026 opposite Ebon Moss-Bachrach in Stephen Adly Guirgis's stage adaptation of Dog Day Afternoon.
+In July, he starred in Christopher Nolan's epic fantasy action film The Odyssey (2026), an adaptation of the Odyssey, as King Menelaus of Sparta.